alonso-m/bamboo-arm-docker/README.md

 # Quick Start

-For the `BAMBOO_HOME` directory that is used to store the configuration data (amongst other things) we recommend mounting a host directory as a [data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#/data-volumes), or via a named volume if using a docker version >= 1.9.
+For the `BAMBOO_HOME` directory that is used to store, among other things, the configuration data we recommend mounting a host directory as a [data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#/data-volumes), or using a named volume if you're using a Docker version 1.9 or later.

 Volume permission is managed by entry scripts.
 To get started you can use a data volume, or named volumes.
 In this example we'll use named volumes.